 The Vans SK8-Hi, Vans’s high top skate shoes are part of Vans SK8-Hi collection.
 Vans SK8-Hi, a taller version of the low-top Vans Old Skool, continues to attract the attention of consumers who simply prefer a practical and affordable vintage-looking sneaker for everyday use or to keep their feet warm and comfortable during the cold seasons.
 There are 18 special editions of these shoes.
 These sneakers typically retail for around $65, but you can usually find them cheaper.
 For worthy deals, we recommend checking the price on Amazon.

 SK8-Hi shoes currently have a 4.5 out of 5 rating, based on 16215 user reviews and a 90 Corescore at RunRepeat.
-We’ve scoured the internet for reviews and user feedback that should help you decide if you want to buy Vans SK8-Hi sneakers.
+We’ve scoured the web for reviews and user feedback that will help you decide if you want to buy Vans SK8-Hi sneakers.
 Scroll down below to see what people are saying.

 What reviewers are saying

 It also grabs the interest of those who need added flair to go with their wide range of casual apparel.
 And while the number of these types of purchasers is growing by the day, Vans SK8-Hi sneakers continue to lure skateboarders who want reliable skate sneakers.
 Vans SK8-Hi sneakers go with almost any type of wardrobe including jeans, joggers, and leggings, according to some reviews.
 The Vans SK8-Hi comes with an extra pair of laces.
 A reviewer is disappointed because the heel tore up inside and the sole has deteriorated in just barely three months of use for casual strolls.
 Some appreciate that the shoe is available in a variety of colorways.
 You can purchase SK8-Hi shoes here.